FirstCash (FCFS) Dividend Report

 Key Takeaways

-📈 FirstCash offers a forward dividend yield of 1.14% with a low payout ratio of 23.84%, allowing room for future dividend growth supported by strong free cash flow.
+📈 FirstCash offers a forward dividend yield of 0.88% with a payout ratio of just 21.56%, leaving substantial room for continued dividend growth supported by robust free cash flow generation.

-💰 Operating cash flow stands at $544 million with free cash flow at $489 million, providing solid coverage for dividends and enabling continued share buybacks and expansion.
+💰 Operating cash flow stands at $586 million with free cash flow at $232 million, providing solid coverage for the dividend and enabling continued share buybacks and geographic expansion.

 FirstCash Holdings, Inc. (FCFS) has built a resilient and highly cash-generative business by serving consumers through its extensive pawnshop network and expanding retail point-of-sale financing segment.
 With over 3,000 locations across the U.S. and Latin America, the company delivers consistent earnings and strong free cash flow, making it a compelling option for dividend-focused investors.